Qovery/qovery-client-go/docs/EnvironmentsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetProjectEnvironmentStatusRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetProjectEnvironmentsStatusRequest struct via the builder pattern

 Name | Type | Description  | Notes